ed-kung/CSUN-Econ-433/README.md

 By taking this course, you certify that all work is your own.
 Plagiarism is not allowed, and you are not allowed to have someone else do any course work in your place.
 If it is discovered that you have violated academic integrity on any assignment, you will receive a grade of zero for that assignment.
 Repeated violations of academic integrity may result in a failing grade for the entire course.

+Special consideration may be given to students with caregiving responsibilities at home (children, disabled family members, etc.).
+Please get in touch with me if you need an extension and have caregiving responsibilities.

 ### Minimum Attempt Policy

 You must at least attempt to answer every question on an assignment.
 If you skip a question without attempting an answer, you may receive a grade of zero for the entire assignment.

+Why do I have a minimum attempt policy?
+Because demonstrating effort is important, especially in the workplace.
+Not even attempting a task is worse than attempting it and getting it wrong.
+I want to encourage all students to at least make an attempt at all tasks.
+As Kobe Bryant said, "You miss 100% of the shots you don't take."

 ### Students with Disabilities